 In March 2010, I created this blog in order to record historic Things and post new ones.

 The question of what to call the blog was a difficult one – clearly “Things” is not particularly memorable, googleable, or unique, so would have to change.
 One day my good friend Clare, exasperated by terrible internet advertising, remarked:

 “They’re like, ‘I see that you’re interested in potatoes.
 Why not visit my website, NothingAboutPotatoes.com?'”

 Well, that’s a good name, and Things is almost entirely not about potatoes, so I asked if I could use it, and she very kindly said yes.
-Although .com seemed like overkill, so here we are, at NothingAboutPotatoes.co.uk*, where old issues of Things will go up on Tuesdays and new ones on Fridays.
+Although .com seemed like overkill, so here we are, at NothingAboutPotatoes.co.uk*, a complete archive of old Things, and new ones on Fridaysonce a month whenever I manage to finish a draft instead of endlessly editing it.
 Enjoy!